One of the key aspects of a business that ensures its smooth operation is the relationship that its buyers and suppliers share.

 Keep refreshing the strategy and alignment process

-As the market involves, suppliers come and go, and even products and services change dramatically, it can be crucial to continually revisit and update your strategy and alignment process.
+As the market involves, suppliers come and go, and even products and services change dramatically, it can be crucial to continually revisit and update your supply chain strategy and alignment process.
 Just like you update payrolls, contracts, and copyrights, make sure the supplier alignment strategy is also on your list of things to be updated within a time span of one to three years.

 Ready to align your supply chain strategy?